The Art of Sashimi 刺身

-When talking about sashimi, it is often mistaken referenced as simply slices of raw fish.
+When talking about sashimi, it is often mistakenly referenced as simply slices of raw fish.
 However, sashimi is part of Japan's gastronomic heritage and includes not only the cutting but also the artistic aspect of the culinary composition of the fish.

 The chef chooses the base ingredients of his sashimi with great care: it must always be extremely fresh.
 Sashimi isn't always slices of fish: it can also be slices of crustaceans or shellfish, such as shrimp or scallop.
-The fish most commonly used in sashimi are tuna, salmon, sea bream, mackerel and dab.
+The fish most commonly used in sashimi are tuna, salmon, sea bream, mackerel, and dab.

 In the Osaka region, fugu (pufferfish) is also used, which is toxic if not perfectly prepared!
 Only certain chefs are licensed to prepare and serve it, after qualifying for an official certification awarded by the state.

-Sashimi: a great art
+Sashimi: an art form

 Read also: How to eat sushi

-The most common technique is called hira-zukuri, because it can be used on all types of fish.
+The most common technique is called hira-zukuri because it can be used on all types of fish.
 It's a method of cutting rectangular slices about 1 centimeter thick.
 A technique for producing finer slices is called usu-zukuri.

 Where to eat sashimi in Japan?

 Sashimi is best enjoyed in sushi restaurants.
 It is advisable to choose a rather upscale establishment, having access to better quality fish, and employing a recognized chef, to taste the best sashimi.